 Location, location, location!
 We are more than familiar with this particular adage.
 In real estate, location really matters, and so it is with the Gospel narratives – social location really matters.
-The stories in the gospel accounts are written so we can “find” ourselves in the narratives of the gospels, for when we locate ourselves, we discover who we are, and hopefully, the answers to what ails us, by the power of Scripture and more importantly, by the delivering love of Jesus.
+The stories in the gospel accounts are written so we can “find” ourselves in the narratives.
+When we locate ourselves, we discover who we are, and hopefully, the answers to what ails us, by the power of Scripture and more importantly, by the delivering love of Jesus.

 In the story of the doubly bent over woman, we discover “we are her, ” and she is us.
 The text compels us, through the power of story, to locate ourselves in the text.
-While we may not have her obvious physical condition of bent over-ness; yet we may carry the emotional issues and scars which can and do cripple our psyches, and collapse the lives of those whom we love.
-It is only when we bring our emotional and physical wounds to Jesus, that we can stand erect in victory, and glorify our Creator.
+While we may not have her obvious physical condition of bent over-ness; we often carry the emotional and mental issues and scars which cripple our psyches, eclipse our destinies, and breaks fellowship with community.
+It is only when we bring our emotional and physical wounds to Jesus, we can stand erect in victory, healed to glorify our Creator and bless the world.

 And so here it is – the story of the “Unbound Woman.”
 Some call her the “Doubly Bent Over Woman,” Some even call her the “Crippled Woman.”
 Her story is found in the book of Luke, Chapter 13: 10-13